hyp3rd/starter/CONTRIBUTING.md

 **Follow Best Practices:** When contributing code, adhere to the coding style and practices established in the project.

 **Provide Detailed Information:** When reporting issues or submitting pull requests, provide as much relevant information as possible.
 This will help maintainers and other contributors understand your changes or your problems.

+**Ship with validation:** Run `make lint test` locally before raising a pull request.
+Include tests for new functionality and update documentation when tooling or workflows change.

 **Respect Others:** Be kind and respectful towards other community members.
 Avoid disrespectful language and behavior.